Key takeaways

 What if the most important gains you make in the gym are not the ones you see in the mirror?

 Most people start lifting because they want to look better, build muscle, or get stronger.
 Those are valid goals.
-But resistance training also supports something bigger: your ability to move well, stay capable, and keep doing the things you care about as life changes.
+But resistance training supports something bigger than aesthetics.

 The goal is not just a better workout.
-It is a stronger body for real life.

 Muscle is not just for appearance.